sharmavins23/Constraints-Generator/README.md

 The script is usable in Python explicitly through the command line.
 First, the user inputs the bus name, followed by all pins.
 When the user wishes to stop entering pins, they may enter `0x0`.
-The
+The script then automatically generates TCL lines suitable for copying into Vivado or another editor.

 ## Why is this heavily object-oriented?